-During the fall semester, the division representative updates the Faculty Status Summary for all fixed-term faculty in his or her division and asks each faculty member to verify that the information on the summary is correct (see Appendix III).
+During the fall semester, the division representative updates the Faculty Status Summary for all fixed-term faculty in their division and asks each faculty member to verify that the information on the summary is correct (see Appendix III).

 3. Notification of Eligibility